-The observation of variation in the expression of relevant characteristics within varieties is the basis for the assessment of uniformity.
-This variation has both genetic and environmental components.
+The variation in the expression of relevant characteristics within varieties is the basis for the assessment of uniformity.
+This variation has both genetic components and environmental components (e.g. temperature, light, soil etc.).
 The level of variation due to the environment depends on the interaction between individual plants and the environment and is influenced by the type of expression of the characteristic.
 The genetic component is mainly influenced by the features of propagation.